MrSamuelLaw/CNC_TOOLBOX/README.md

   - The workbench design pattern allows for a layer of abstraction allowing workbenches to be tested in isolation from the rest of the program

-# Versions
+# Branches
- - CNC_TOOLBOX_DEV: Contains all the files associated with the project so far, some for linux, some for windows, the ui files for the QtDesigner app, along with other misc files
- - CNC_TOOLBOX_Dist_Linux: The Linux version of the project with unnecessary files removed, including the ui files and the sync files
- - CNC_TOOLBOX_DIST_Windows: The windows version of the project with unnecessary files removed, and an .exe file that allows for the program to  be used with an "open with" program on windows systems
+ Master - The current working version of the project.
+Just run setup.py using python3 and it will run correctly on Linux and  Windows
+ Dev - The leading edge of the project where new features are developed and tested.
+Should work at any given time using setup.py.